Our organisational structure

-We provide outstanding veterinary education using an award-winning curriculum, innovative teaching methods and an interdisciplinary environment.
+Its provides outstanding veterinary education using an award-winning curriculum, innovative teaching methods and an interdisciplinary environment.

-We were placed first among the seven UK veterinary schools for quality of research in the 2008 Research Assessment Exercises, confirming the outstanding international reputation of the school.
+We were placed first among the seven UK veterinary schools for quality of research in the 2008 Research Assessment Exercises (REF), confirming the outstanding international reputation of the school.
 Our clinical services - Hospital for Small Animals and Large Animal Practice - are among the most influential centres for clinical care in the UK.

 Edinburgh Medical School

 Formally established in 1726, Edinburgh Medical School is a large medical school by UK standards, spread across several campuses at the BioQuarter, Western General Hospital, the University central area and Royal Edinburgh Hospital.